codereport/bluebird/README.md

         <img src="https://img.shields.io/twitter/follow/code_report.svg?style=social&label=@code_report" /></a>
 </p>

 `bluebird` is a [Rust](https://rust-lang.org/) library that provides SKI combinators from [Combinatory Logic](https://combinatorylogic.com/) and common unary and binary functions that are often used with these combinators.
-It is the spritual equivalent of the C++ [`blackbird` library](https://github.com/codereport/blackbird).
+It is the spiritual equivalent of the C++ [`blackbird` library](https://github.com/codereport/blackbird).

 ![image](https://github.com/codereport/bluebird/assets/36027403/16525f2e-58c1-4beb-9bc5-4606702d8c9b)